codex-semantics-library/codex-semantics-library.github.io/papers/2024-pldi-compiling-with-abstract-interpretation.md

 In practice, the best precision is obtained by running transformations and analyses simultaneously.
 Fortunately, **abstract interpretation** is well-suited to fuse different analyses together.
 In abstract interpretation, each analysis is viewed as a domain, and all domains have a common signature/interface.
-This allows running multiple analyses in parallel (using a product of the relevant domain), and have them collaborate (domains can query other domain to see if they can prove a property).
+This allows running multiple analyses in parallel (using a product of the relevant domains), and have them collaborate (domains can query other domains to see if they can prove a property).

 ## Example

-Below is an example of compiling a source program to SSA using our technique.
-Our analyzer is capable of eliminating the dead else branch in the loop.
+Below is an example of compiling a source program to SSA using our technique (you can see the labels in the nodes as just different names for each node).
+Our analyzer is capable of eliminating the dead else branch inside the loop.
 Doing so requires simultaneously performing
 **numerical analysis** (to learn that z is even), some **syntactic transformations** (to learn that F(j + z%2) is F(j)), optimistic **global value numbering** (to learn that i = j), and